sdsc/octave-roll/README.md

 The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.

-The roll sources assume that modulefiles provided by SDSC compiler rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.
+The roll sources assume that modulefiles provided by SDSC compiler and mpi rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.